How to survive a slasher movie as a trope female character

 - Don’t try and hide in close proximity to the killer.

 - RUN.
 Don’t rely on cars as they will fail you.

-Now turn the lights off, grab the munchies and watch my list, because who actually likes romcoms anyway?
+Now turn the lights off, grab the munchies and watch horror films to your heart’s content.
+Who like romcoms anyway?